Unbelievable Hacks for Keeping Mosquitoes Away For Good

-You may be surprised to know that having accessible water sources can stand as a threat to the number of mosquitos around your home.
+Having accessible water sources around your home will draw in mosquitoes.
 Why?
-Because mosquitos actually lay their eggs in standing or slow moving water.
-By cutting these water sources, you are cutting the number of mosquitos laying eggs around your home—and in return, having fewer mosquitos around the house in general.
+Because mosquitoes actually lay their eggs in standing or slow moving water.
+By cutting these water sources, you are cutting the number of mosquitoes laying eggs around your home—and in return, having fewer mosquitoes around the house in general.

-Not light in weight, although in the summer that is a given.
-But light-colored clothing!
-Turns out mosquitoes are attracted to darker colored materials.
-As for the length, if you can cover up, you should do so.
+It turns out, mosquitoes are attracted to darker colored materials.
+As for the length of clothing, if you can cover up, you should do so.
 Wearing long sleeves and pants will significantly reduce the number of mosquito bites you accumulate by the end of the evening.

-Now that you know a few hacks that truly work when getting rid of those mosquitos, you need to stop believing these 7 myths about mosquito control.
+Now that you know a few hacks that truly work when getting rid of mosquitoes, you need to stop believing these 7 myths about mosquito control.